Technician applying garage door lubricant to hinges and rollers

 Common Mistakes to Avoid

-• Using household lubricants like WD-40—they’re degreasers, not lubricants
+• Using household lubricants like WD-40, which are degreasers, not lubricants

-• Over-applying lubricant—it can attract dirt and cause build-up
+• Over-applying lubricant, which can attract dirt and cause build-up

 • Forgetting hidden components, like hinge pivot points or bearing plates